Massive IoT refers to the Internet of Things on an unprecedented scale.

 - Efficiency gains come from automation and analytics software that manages data streams across multiple devices within a single system or platform.

-- And new revenue opportunities come, for instance, from monetising data generated by connected devices through new products and services (see 2021 Gartner study).
+- And new revenue opportunities come from monetizing data generated by connected devices through new products and services (see 2021 Gartner study).

 #6.
 Massive IoT challenges

-The massive IoT is a new frontier, but it's not without its challenges.
+The massive IoT is a new frontier but not without challenges.

 As more devices connect to the Internet, the amount of data generated increases exponentially.
-This trend means that businesses need to be able to effectively handle huge amounts of data coming in from all over the world.
+This trend means that businesses must be able to handle huge amounts of data worldwide effectively.